English at Stamshaw Junior School

 At Stamshaw Junior School, we believe that literacy skills are essential to a child’s development.
 A high-quality English curriculum gives children the tools they need to access education across the curriculum and to become successful beyond the classroom and into the wider world.

 Our overarching Topics and class readers drive and inspire our English curriculum each half term.
 Through a child’s journey at Stamshaw Junior School, they will become familiar with six high-quality texts as a minimum per year (please see our overviews).
 The books have been specially selected by the staff team to enrich our curriculum as they hook children in and give a real purpose and means to write as opposed to teaching writing skills in isolation.
-We are rightly proud of the class readers as they allow the children to experience our rich literary heritage (for example Macbeth, Treasure Island and Oliver Twist); British history (Viking Boy, Stig of the Dump) and inclusion and diversity (Long Walk to Freedom, Can You See Me?).
+We are rightly proud of the class readers as they allow the children to experience our rich literary heritage (for example Macbeth, The Iron Man and Oliver Twist); British history (1066 – I Was There (The Norman Conquest), Stig of the Dump) and inclusion and diversity (Long Walk to Freedom, Marcus Rashford’s You Are a Champion).
 We believe that this allows our children to enter ‘new worlds’ and the chance to spread their wings beyond their own environment and community.
 We encourage our children to seek out further books by the authors that we study or other books from the same genre.

 As a school, we promote a love of reading and books.
 We have a bright and vibrant library at the heart of our school.
 It is well stocked with the latest titles from the School Library Service as well as staff and children’s recommendations.
-We celebrate World Book Day, host author events, take part in the Portsmouth Book Awards and have sent children to the Portsmouth Literature Quiz.
-All staff act as reading role models for the children, and we actively promote independent reading through ERIC (Everyone Reading In Class) times.
+We celebrate World Book Day, host author events, take part in the Portsmouth Book Awards and send children to the Portsmouth Literature Quiz.
+All staff act as reading role models for the children and we actively promote independent reading through ERIC (Everyone Reading In Class) times and the use of Accelerated Reader.

-Reading is taught daily using a whole class approach with support in place for any children who need additional help with their learning.
+Reading is taught daily using a whole class approach with support in place for any children who need additional adaptations.
 As part of our Reading lessons, we teach Vocabulary with children taught word definitions, word classes, pronunciation and how to use new words with the correct syntax (how to use them in sentences).
 Our whole class sessions also teach the skills of -

 In Writing, new content and objectives are introduced each year in-line with the statutory objectives of the National Curriculum.
 Teachers carefully select objectives (word, sentence and text level) that are appropriate to the text type that the children are writing.
 Across their four years at Stamshaw, children will write for a wide range of audiences and purposes (please see the detailed English long-term plan for more information on the writing opportunities in each year group).
-All the content for the year group is covered and revisited to ensure that children are confident in using it.
+All of the content for the year group is covered and revisited to ensure that children are confident in using it.
+Objectives are sequenced to ensure that children progress onto more demanding objectives in a way that best supports their learning.

 We work towards longer pieces of writing using the process of plan, draft, edit and evaluate.
 The class reader alongside other high-quality model texts helps to shape and influence the writing that the children produce.
 There will often be links to our overarching Topics (History/ Geography/ Science) - this allows children to have a real purpose to their writing and means that teachers can introduce or revisit other parts of our curriculum in our English lessons.